iMCD: The spectrum of disease and clinical behaviour – Treatment

 See Study Design

-In general, patient baseline characteristics (including histological subtype) were well balanced between the treatment groups (Table 4).6 However the SYLVANT® group included a lower proportion of males than the placebo group.
+In general, patient baseline characteristics (including histological subtype) were well balanced between the treatment groups (Table 4).1 However the SYLVANT® group included a lower proportion of males than the placebo group.

-Table 4: Baseline characteristics8
+Table 4: Baseline characteristics3

 Significantly more iMCD patients receiving SYLVANT® (+ BSC) achieved a durable tumour and symptomatic response

-The median duration of a durable tumour and symptomatic response with SYLVANT® (+BSC) was 383 days (range 232 – 676).8
+The median duration of a durable tumour and symptomatic response with SYLVANT® (+BSC) was 383 days (range 232 – 676).3

-In addition more patients receiving SYLVANT® (+BSC) achieved a partial or complete tumour response compared to those
+In addition more patients receiving SYLVANT® (+BSC) achieved a partial or complete tumour response compared to those receiving placebo (+BSC)

-Figure 4: Percentage of patients achieving primary and key secondary endpoints8
+Figure 4: Percentage of patients achieving primary and key secondary

 * p < 0.005.

-† By independent review
+† By independent review.

 in 60 patients with MCD (41 were recruited from the pivotal study; 19 from an additional phase 1